top of page

 1. Design Matters More Than Size

-The highest-performing units aren’t the biggest—they’re the best designed:
+The highest-performing units aren’t the biggest.

 • Large windows and natural light